lightningtgc/material-refresh/README.md

 # Material Refresh

-> Material Design swipe (pull) to refresh

 > High Performance

 > Mobile only

+Material Design swipe (pull) to refresh by using CSS3 and JavaScript.

+It uses CSS3 and JavaScript depend on [Zepto](https://github.com/madrobby/zepto) or [jQuery](https://github.com/jquery/jquery).

+Actually, it's easy to convert the dependent js library or just use the vanilla JavaScript.

-It's not impact the structure of sites.
+It's high performancenot which not impact the structure of sites.

 ## Types and preview